Industry Insights

 What is Mental Health Advocacy?

 Mental health advocacy refers to various actions taken to promote mental health, prevent mental disorders, and improve care and support for people with mental health conditions.
 Advocates work on individual, community, and systemic levels to ensure rights are upheld and appropriate services are provided.
-In addition to traditional advocacy methods, engaging in art therapy courses can enhance an advocate's ability to support creative healing processes.
+In addition to traditional advocacy methods, engaging in Art Therapy Courses can enhance an advocate's ability to support creative healing processes.

 Why is Mental Health Advocacy Important?